kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Bradley-Terry and Spectral methods answer similar questions and will generally produce similar results for similar data, but there are important differences in how they operate.
 Perhaps the most important is that spectral methods integrate _all of the data_ when generating weights, enabling them to infer transitive relationships not explicitly observed.
 This propagation of signal creates more complex interactions, making these methods robust against sparse data.
-Importantly, these extra interactions violate a principle of social choice -- the irrelevence of irrelevent alternatives -- but also invites us to critically re-examine whether that principle is as meaningful in practice as it appears in theory.

 Historically, spectral methods were most commonly used for judging tournaments and competitions, in which the "votes" emerge _endogenously_ from interactions among the items themselves (i.e. two teams competing _with each other_, two websites linking _to each other_)
 My colleagues at Colony and I extended these techniques to the domain of social choice with our [2018 Budgeting Box paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3317445), modeling votes as emerging _exogenously_ as the judgments of external voters (a voter votes on two items; the items themselves do not interact).